 I am relying on your consent to process your personal information as set out above.
-You provided this consent when you agreed that I would provide legal services, you asked me to provide a reference or you applied to be or became a clerk, member, mini-pupil, pupil or staff member in/of Chambers.
+You provided this consent when you agreed that I would provide legal services or you asked me to provide a reference.
 You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity I have carried out prior to you doing so.
 Furthermore, where I also rely on other legal basis for processing your personal information, you may not be able to prevent me doing so.